 Residential Assistance for Families in Transition (RAFT) Homelessness Prevention Program

 If you and your family are at imminent risk of homelessness, you may be eligible for Residential Assistance for Families in Transition (RAFT), a state-funded homelessness prevention program administered by the Massachusetts Department of Housing and Community Development (DHCD).
-For state fiscal year 2013, which began on July 1, 2012, RAFT will be funded at $8.76 million.
-This means that RAFT is once again a statewide program!
-The program will be targeted to families with children under the age of 21 and/or pregnant women with incomes at or below 50% of area median income, with at least 90% of the funds for families at or below 30% of area median income.
+For state fiscal year 2015, which began on July 1, 2014, RAFT will be funded at $11 million, the highest funding level ever.
+The program is targeted to families with children under the age of 21 and/or pregnant women with incomes at or below 50% of area median income, with at least 50% of the funds for families at or below 30% of area median income.
 Eligible families may receive up to $4,000 in a 12-month period to pay for expenses to avoid homelessness or rapidly exit homelessness.

 October 3, 2012: To better understand the intersections of the RAFT program with the Emergency Assistance and HomeBASE programs for families, please click here.

 October 2, 2012: The 10 regional providers of RAFT, and where they are located, are:

 - Berkshire Housing Development Corporation (Pittsfield)

 - Franklin Regional Housing & Redevelopment Authority (Turners Falls)

 - Lynn Housing Authority and Neighborhood Development (Lynn)